bjuppa/com-plain-date/README.md

 ### Plain-date

-ComPlainDate provides `PlainDate` for operations on _dates_, like adding or subtracting days, months or years.
-All the operations you do on plain-dates are timezone agnostic, which helps make intentions easy to follow in your code.
+ComPlainDate provides `PlainDate` for operations on local _calendar dates_, like adding or subtracting days, months or years.
+All the operations you do on plain-dates are timezone agnostic.

 Plain-date objects have three numeric properties (`year`, `month`, and `day`) used for most operations.
 The `iso` property and